MatteoNardi/evendup/Readme.md

 # evendup

 Evendup duplicates an input device, making it possibile to use it with multiple applications (Even if they grab it for exclusive use).

-evendup will:
+Evendup will:
 - Open the provided input device.
 - Issue a IEVIOCGRAB ioctl, so that other applications won't steal it from us.
-- Create two clones and print their path to stdout.
+- Create two clones.
-- Loop input events and copy then to all clones
+- Loop input events and copy them to all clones

 ## Motivation (Kodi + HomeAssistant)